 (b) Interest (i) computed on the basis of LIBOR will be calculated on the basis of actual days elapsed and a 360-day year and will accrue from day to day from, and including, the first day of each Interest Period to, but excluding, the last day of such Interest Period, and (ii) computed on the basis of the Alternate Base Rate will be calculated on the basis of actual days elapsed and a 365-or 366-day year, as the case may be, and will accrue from day to day from, and including, the first day occurring in the period for which such interest is payable to, but excluding, the last day of such period.

 (c) If LIBOR is determined on the basis of rates at which deposits in Dollars are offered by the Reference Banks in accordance with paragraph (b) of the definition of LIBOR set forth in Section 1.1, the Agent will request the principal London office of each of the Reference Banks to provide a quotation of its rate.
 If at least two such quotations are provided, the rate for a given Interest Period will be the arithmetic mean of the quotations.
-If fewer than two quotations are provided, LIBOR for a given Interest Period for the applicable Rate Fixing Day will be the arithmetic mean of LIBOR quoted at approximately 11:00 A.M., New York City time, on such Rate Fixing Day by three major banks in New York City selected by the Agent for LIBOR for such Interest Period, commencing on the second Business Day immediately following such Rate Fixing Day, provided, however, that if the banks selected as aforesaid by the are not quoting as mentioned in this sentence, LIBOR for such Interest Period will be LIBOR for such Interest Period in effect on such Rate Fixing Day.
+If fewer than two quotations are provided, LIBOR for a given Interest Period for the applicable Rate Fixing Day will be the arithmetic mean of LIBOR quoted at approximately 11:00 A.M., New York City time, on such Rate Fixing Day by three major banks in New York City selected by the Agent for LIBOR for such Interest Period, commencing on the second Business Day immediately following such Rate Fixing Day, provided, however, that if the banks selected as aforesaid by the Lender Agent are not quoting as mentioned in this sentence, LIBOR for such Interest Period will be LIBOR for such Interest Period in effect on such Rate Fixing Day.

 .